DaChoco/MangaBooru/README.md

 * Database Schema
 * Style the footer
 * General site design planned
-* Make return images route only return unique tag names - Done
+* Make return images route only return unique tag names
+* Parameterized routing per page/image
+* * Make thumbnails column in database so that presigned urls can be called less often.
+Lets only call them for when the end user wants the high res version.
 # Things to do
-* Make thumbnails column in database so that presigned urls can be called less often.
-Lets only call them for when the end user wants the high res version. - In Progress, mostly done besides an actual see full version btn
+* Update tags on parameterized query calls so that initial load is not the only time when IDs correctly correspond with images
 * Making an account page (and account menu)
 * All tags page.
 Just a list of the tags, not complicated.
 * -Further down the line:
-	* Parameterized routing per page/image
 	* Basic authentication and cookies with JWT
 # Features
 * Coming soon